hallsny/hallsny.github.io/index.md

 * To reduce the risk associated an open reliability issue I designed and validated manufacturing process to significantly increase rigiditiy of the system while still  allowing  for lidar adjustment in a fully assembled state.

 ### __Loon__, Mechanical Engineer: 2014-2018
-* With the open-ended request to extend super-pressure ballon life in the stratosphere , I designed and implemented a novel magnetic ballast that allowed ground control to automatically compensate for altitude loss due to helium leaks.
+* In response to the open-ended request to extend super-pressure balloon life in the stratosphere, I designed and implemented a novel magnetic ballast that allowed ground control to automatically compensate for altitude loss due to helium leaks.
 * 30+ unique molded parts designed, analyzed, and implemented for various subsystems of the Loon flight system including balloon and payload.
 * In an effort to reduce payload structure assembly cost while maintaining excellent strength to weight ratio, designed and validated several carbon-plastic adhesive interfaces.
-* Designed and filed several patents for automatic balloon launching.
+* Designed systems relateing to payload handling and filed several patents for automatic balloon launching.
 * 20+  ANSYS simulation projects including structural FEA, modal, and buckling analysis.

 ### __SpaceX__, Structural Engineer: 2013-2014